minifigmaster125/ArmatureDeformWithLinkedGroups/README.md

 This add-on creates an armature with automatic vertex group assignment by vertex islands.
 A vertex island is all the vertices selected when "select linked" is used (ctrl-l, usually).
 Its intended use is for mechanical rigs, in which one mesh is usually made of several separate pieces.

+Bones that do not have a closes vertex island will simply create an empty vertex group (e.g. control bones).

 If this add-on helps you, let me know!
 Star the repo :)

 ## How to Use